Meet the Company

 Natalie showcased her first choreographed piece," La Llorona", at the Fall Dance Concert of 2018.
 Outside of the department, she continues to dedicate her time being a Resident Advisor, an Event Coordinator for the Latin American Student Organization club and being the Head Choreographer for the Latin Fusion dance team on campus.
 Natalie is grateful & full of excitement for expanding her talent through CKDC starting with such a great opportunity outside of the United States.

-Patricia Swietek, a Connecticut native, first developed her passion for acting and theatre in high school.
+Archer Swietek, a Connecticut native, first developed her passion for acting and theatre in high school.
 Starting off as an ensemble member in her high school’s shows, she began to grow her skill set to strengthen herself as a performer.
 She took voice lessons, participated in an all-girls a capella group, and even started an improvisation club.
-Patricia is currently a senior Dance and Theatre major at Manhattanville College in Purchase, New York.
+Archer graduated as a Dance and Theatre major at Manhattanville College in Purchase, New York.
 Since joining the department, Patricia has had the opportunity to be in several plays and senior theses, her personal favorites being A Midsummer Night’s Dream and Eurydice, in which she played Hermia and Eurydice respectively.
 Patricia is proud to be working with CKDC for this incredible opportunity, and she is excited to continue to kindle her passion in new ways.

 Tyrese Vilela struck an interest in dance at two years old by moving around to the music around him and feeling the freedom while dancing.
 From an early age, Ty watched Michael Jackson, Chris Brown, and later Les Twins and quickly became inspired by their movement.
 Soon enough, he became fully self taught with dance.
 Currently, Ty is a sophomore at Manhattanville College where he majors in Dance and is working towards a minor in business management.
 He is one of the captains of the school hip hop club, “Minds in Motion” where he is taking them to Amsterdam to experience the dance culture in Europe.
 Throughout Ty’s collegiate career, he fostered an interest in additional styles of dance such as Modern, Contemporary, and Ballet.
 Since then he has danced for NY based choreographers Michaela McGownen and Mike Esperanza.
 Tyrese is eager to further explore Contemporary dance with CKDC while incorporating his hip hop background.
 He can’t wait to start this new chapter of his dance career